How to Purchase Labels? A Cost-Effective Approach Using Active Learning Markets: Real-world applications

 \subsubsection{What are the effects of applying active learning?}

 \revised{Table~\ref{tab:comparison2} compares the performance of the proposed active learning strategies (VBAL and QBCAL) with the random sampling corrected strategy (RSC).
 In the BC setting, VBAL and QBCAL achieve similar levels of model improvement ($\sim17\%$) at lower average cost per data point (£12.81 and £7.68, respectively) relative to RSC (£13.53).
 In the SC setting, the average cost per data point is identical between methods by design, so performance differences arise solely from the selectivity of the strategies rather than from the pricing.
 The trends in model improvement and accumulated cost closely mirror those in Section~\ref{sec:var_scen_cost_efficiency} and are omitted for brevity.
-Statistical testing for BC is not repeated here as well.
-Under the seller-centric mechanism, costs are fully determined by fixed willingness-to-sell (WTS) values, making statistical testing not applicable.}
+Under the seller-centric mechanism the reported average cost is determined by the fixed WTS schedule, so a Wilcoxon signed-rank test on cost differences is uninformative.
+For the same reason, we do not include a Greedy Knapsack baseline for this dataset as it cannot meaningfully differentiate points (any selection is equivalent).}